 Dog-Friendly Homemade Ice Cream

-If you want to make a softer frozen dog treat and don’t have an ice cream maker, you can still make your own dog-friendly ice cream, frozen yogurt, or sorbet.
-Spread your treat mix thinly on a lined pan (this will make it easier to break up later) and freeze.
+If you want to make a softer frozen dog treat and don’t have an ice cream maker, you can still make dog-friendly ice cream, frozen yogurt, or sorbet.
+Spread your treat mix thinly on a lined pan to make it easier to break up later, then freeze.
 Crumble the frozen mixture into a food processor.
 Whiz it well and serve.
 Alternatively, place in freezer-safe container(s) for storage until serving.
 Frozen texture will depend on your doggy ice cream mixture.
 If it’s re-frozen in a large container instead of as single serve, you may need to allow it a little time to soften before scooping.
 You can make homemade human ice cream and sorbet using this method, too.
 Or maybe even share with the dogs.

 If you’d prefer a softer serve ice cream texture, prepare as above, but add some plain yogurt or kefir (or another dog safe liquid that suits your treat flavour and preferences) to help soften up the frozen mixture whilst blending.
 Serve it straight away without re-freezing.
-To consolidate the prepwork, the frozen mixture can be prepared, frozen, and then stored for blending as single serving soft-serves.
+To consolidate the prep work, the frozen mixture can be prepared, frozen, and then stored for blending as single serving soft-serves.

 Dog-Friendly Smoothies and Milkshakes

 You can also prepare dog-friendly milkshakes and smoothies by further diluting a treat mix as blended for soft serve above, or by using dog-safe ingredients the same way you would for making a human smoothie.
 In the summer, I like to use plain yogurt cubes and/or frozen fruit to make myself smoothies.
 As long as the other ingredients are dog-friendly, these are safe for sharing with our boys.
 Too easy!

 Frozen Fruits and Veggies

 Frozen dog-friendly fruits or vegetables can also be yummy treats just on their own.
 You can experiment with ready-frozen dog-safe foods or freeze your own for ready-use.
 Frozen banana slices are one both you and the dogs might enjoy sharing.
 To help with small quantity use, spread on lined tray or plate, freeze, and then transfer into a container for continued frozen storage and free-flow use.